surbhitCodes/ecomm_chatbot/README.md

     - Components Used:
         - ChatOpenAI: Handles communication with OpenAI's GPT models.
         - RetrievalQA Chain: A chain that combines document retrieval and question answering.

-### Process Flow:

-- Query Embedding:
-    - The user's query is converted into an embedding using OpenAIEmbeddings.

-- Document Retrieval:
-    - The embedding is used to perform a similarity search in Chroma.
-    - Relevant documents from the knowledge base are retrieved.

-- Response Generation:
-    - The retrieved documents are passed as context to the GPT-3.5-turbo model via the RetrievalQA chain.
-    - The LLM generates a response that is informed by both the query and the context.

-- Result Delivery:
-    - The response is returned to the backend, which forwards it to the frontend.

 ### Prompt Engineering Approach